X

 | Celecoxib (coxib) | ↑ | ↑ | ↓ (lower than traditional NSAIDs) |

-Important context: the 40% relative risk refers to chronic use.
-For a healthy 35-year-old who takes diclofenac once for three days for toothache, the absolute risk is extremely low.
-For a 68-year-old patient with high blood pressure who takes diclofenac for weeks for arthritis pain, it is clinically relevant.
-The risk is therefore strongly context-dependent — and must always be assessed individually.
+Important for putting this in perspective: the 40% relative risk refers to chronic use.
+For a healthy 35-year-old who takes diclofenac once for three days for toothache, the absolute risk is extremely small.
+For a 68-year-old patient with high blood pressure who takes diclofenac over weeks for osteoarthritis pain, it is clinically relevant.
+The risk is therefore strongly context-dependent – and should always be assessed individually.

-This is one of the most clinically important and at the same time least known interactions in pain medicine.
-Low-dose aspirin works by irreversibly binding to the COX-1 site in the platelets and permanently blocking it.
-Diclofenac (and ibuprofen) block the same binding site — but reversibly.
+This is one of the clinically most important and at the same time least known interactions in pain medicine.
+Low-dose aspirin works by binding irreversibly to the COX-1 binding site in the platelets and blocking it permanently.
+Diclofenac (and ibuprofen) block the same binding site – but reversibly.
 If diclofenac is taken before aspirin, it occupies the binding site before aspirin can dock.
-Aspirin finds no free site and cannot exert its irreversible inhibition.
-Result: the heart-protective effect of low-dose aspirin is cancelled.
-Anyone taking daily aspirin for heart protection should therefore switch to paracetamol as their painkiller.
+Aspirin no longer finds a free spot and cannot exert its irreversible inhibition.
+Result: the cardioprotection of low-dose aspirin is cancelled.
+Anyone taking aspirin daily for heart prevention should therefore switch to paracetamol as a painkiller.

-The Triple Whammy is one of the most dangerous combinations in general medicine — and at the same time one of the most common.
-The principle is the same as described in the candesartan article: NSAID + ACE inhibitor or sartan + diuretic strikes kidney function from three directions simultaneously.
+The triple whammy is one of the most dangerous combinations in general medicine – and at the same time one of the most common.
+The principle is the same as described in the candesartan article: an NSAID + an ACE inhibitor or sartan + a diuretic hit kidney function from three directions at once.

-NSAIDs like diclofenac reduce prostaglandin production in the kidneys, decreasing renal blood flow.
-ACE inhibitors like ramipril and sartans like candesartan dilate the efferent kidney vessels and thereby lower filtration pressure.
-Diuretics such as hydrochlorothiazide (HCTZ) or furosemide reduce circulating blood volume.
-Together, these three effects can cause acute kidney failure — particularly with dehydration, heat, or in older patients.
+NSAIDs like diclofenac reduce prostaglandin production in the kidneys, which lessens blood flow to the kidney.
+ACE inhibitors like ramipril and sartans like candesartan widen the outflowing kidney vessels and thereby lower the filtration pressure.
+Diuretics like hydrochlorothiazide or furosemide lower the circulating blood volume.
+Together, these three effects can lead to acute kidney failure – especially with dehydration, heat, or in older patients.

 How does this combination arise in everyday life?
 A typical patient takes ramipril plus a diuretic for high blood pressure.
-They get back pain and buy diclofenac over the counter at the pharmacy — not knowing they are placing a triple burden on their kidneys.
-At the same time, diclofenac weakens the effect of ramipril and candesartan: blood pressure rises, and the patient wonders why their blood pressure tablets "no longer work". brite's interaction check detects this combination automatically.
+They get back pain and buy diclofenac over the counter at the pharmacy – without knowing that this puts a triple burden on their kidneys.
+At the same time, diclofenac weakens the effect of ramipril and candesartan: blood pressure rises, and the patient wonders why their blood-pressure tablets "no longer work".
+The brite interaction check detects this combination automatically.

 Like all NSAIDs, diclofenac inhibits prostaglandin production in the stomach lining.
-Prostaglandins there are responsible for the mucus production that protects the stomach wall from aggressive hydrochloric acid.
-Without this protection, the risk of gastric ulcers and gastrointestinal bleeding rises — even with short-term use.
-Black stools are a warning sign of a gastrointestinal bleed and always constitute a medical emergency.
+There, prostaglandins are responsible for the mucus production that protects the stomach wall from the aggressive hydrochloric acid.
+Without this protection, the risk of stomach ulcers and gastrointestinal bleeding rises – even with a short duration of use.
+Black stool is a warning sign of gastrointestinal bleeding and always an emergency.

-The gastrointestinal risk with diclofenac is lower than with naproxen, but higher than with paracetamol.
-It can however be substantially reduced by concurrent stomach protection.
+The gastrointestinal risk with diclofenac is lower than with naproxen but higher than with paracetamol.
+It can, however, be reduced considerably with accompanying stomach protection.

 | Risk factor | Increased risk |